Special value formula for the twisted triple product $L$-function and an application to the restricted $L^2$-norm problem: Notations and preparations

-Let $\pi$ be a representation of a group $G$.
-We often identify the representation space of $\pi$ with $\pi$ itself.
-The central character (if exist) of $\pi$ is denoted by $\omega_\pi$.
-If $\chi$ is a character of $G$, we denote by $\pi\ot\chi$ the representation of $G$ on the same representation space of $\pi$ with the action $\pi\ot\chi(g)=\pi(g)\chi(g)$.
-If $K$ is a subgroup of $G$, let $\pi^K$ be the subspace consists of vectors fixed by $K$.
-When $G=\G(F)$ with $F$ a local field of characteristic zero, and $\pi$ is an admissible representation with finite length, let $\t{\pi}$ be the admissible dual of $\pi$.
-When $F$ is archimedean, we will always understand $\pi$ as a Harish-Chendra module.
+If $\pi$ is a representation of a group $G$, then we often identify the representation space of $\pi$ with $\pi$ itself and the central character (if exist) of $\pi$ is denoted by $\omega_\pi$.
+If $\chi$ is a character of $G$, then we let $\pi\ot\chi$ be the representation of $G$ on the same representation space of $\pi$ with the action $\pi\ot\chi(g)=\pi(g)\chi(g)$.
+If $H$ is a subgroup of $G$, then the subspace of $H$-fixed elements is denoted by $\pi^H$.
+When $G=\G(F)$ where $F$ is a local field, and $\pi$ is an admissible representation of finite length, we let $\t{\pi}$ be the admissible dual of $\pi$.
+When $F$ is archimedean, we always consider $\pi$ to be a Harish-Chandra module.